For Your Dog

 Is the surgery safe?

 With any surgical procedure, there is always risk but we take every step possible to protect your pet.
 Your pet will be constantly monitored in person as well as with specialized monitoring equipment during surgery.
 Pets In Stitches uses an anesthetic protocol that is widely accepted in our field.
-A licensed veterinarian perform the surgery while the pet is under full anesthesia.
+A licensed veterinarian performs the surgery while the pet is under full anesthesia.
 Your pet will stay at our clinic for the day so we will be able to observe them during recovery.

 How long does the surgery take?